Team-HABO/habo-exam/services/rest/README.md

 docker exec -it <container-name> redis-cli 127.0.0.1:6379> keys *
 ```

+## Headers
+### Request headers
+If a request has a body a Content-type: application/json is sent
+For authenticated endpoints a Authorization header with token is sent
+Postman automatically adds these headers to requests:
+ - Content-Type: text/plain
+    Helps the server identify the media type of the request body
+ - Content-Lentgh: 68 (Calculated when request is sent)
+    the size of the request body
+ - Host: localhost:5286 (Calculated when request is sent)
+    Domain name the request is being sent to
+ - User-Agent: PostmanRuntime/7.51.1
+    Identifies the client
+ - Accept: */*
+    Identifies what reponse content-types the client understands (*/*: client understands all)
+ - Accept-Encoding: gzip, deflate, br
+    indicates the content encoding (usually a compression algorithm) that the sender can understand
+ - Connection: keep-alive
+    tells the server too keep the underlying network connection open (allows postman to reuse the same connection for faster response times)

+### Response headers
+if a response has a body a Content-type: application/json is sent
+As mentioned in the XSS Prevention section CSP header is sent with all responses
+ASP.NET automatically adds these headers to responses
+ - Date: Tue, 19 May 2026 12:30:00 GMT
+    When response was generated
+ - Server: Kestrel
+    Identifies the web server software handling the request.
+This can leak infrastructure information, so one might remove it
+ - Transfer-Encoding: chunked
+    Describes how the response body is transferred over HTTP.
+Chunked means the server sends the response in pieces, without knowing the full response size beforehand.

 ## Hypermedia as the Engine of Application State (HATEOAS)
 All endpoints implement HATEOAS with contextual links.
 It uses the HAL (Hypertext Application Language) convention.